Non-Cooperative Rational Interactive Proofs: Non-Cooperative Rational Interactive Proofs

 where $s_{-I}'$ denotes the strategy profile $s'$ outside subform $H_I$, that is, $s_{-I}'=s' \setminus s_{I}'$. \end{definition}

-The class of languages that have an ncRIP protocol with \defn{constant}, \defn{polynomial} and \defn{exponential} utility gap, are denoted by $\cncRIP$, $\pncRIP$, and $\encRIP$ respectively.\footnote{These classes are formally defined by taking the union over languages with $\alpha(n)$ utility gap, for every $\alpha(n)$ that is constant, polynomial and exponential in $n$ respectively.} Note that these terms refer to $\alpha(n)$, so exponential gives the weakest gap guarantees.
+The class of languages that have an ncRIP protocol with \defn{constant}, \defn{polynomial} and \defn{exponential} utility gap, are denoted by $\cncRIP$, $\pncRIP$, and $\encRIP$ respectively.\footnote{These classes are formally defined by taking the union over languages with $\alpha(n)$ utility gap, for every $\alpha(n)$ that is constant, polynomial and exponential in $n$ respectively.} Note that $\alpha(n)$ gap corresponds to a payment loss of $1/\alpha(n)$, so an exponential utility gap is the weakest guarantee.